abs-hm-intake24/deployment/instances/example/README.md

 and paste it into `instances/(instance name)/play-shared/http-secret.conf` in the deployment repository.

+Paste the same key into the `authentication.jwtSecret` field in `instances/(instance name)/api-server-v2/service.conf`.

 ##### 5.5.2.
 Set up database connection URLs

 Edit `instances/(instance name)/play-shared/databases.conf` and adjust PostgreSQL
 connection URLs if required.

 The default `localhost` URLs should work for a simple single server set up.

+Edit `instances/(instance name)/api-server-v2/service.conf` and update the database connection URLs as above.

 ##### 5.5.3.
 Enter the SMTP details